 Malaysian region distribution from AmphibiaWeb's database: Peninsular Malaysia, Sabah, Sarawak

-Until recently Bufo melanostictus was reported to as the common toad of Indo-Pakistan subcontinent (Günther, 1864; Murray, 1884; Boulenger, 1890; Annandale and Rao, 1918).
-However, in Pakistan, this toad is confined to District Hazara, Northwestern Frontier Province, Alpine Punjab and Azad Kashmir (Mertens, 1969a; Khan, 1972a).
+Until recently this species was reported as the common toad of Indo-Pakistan subcontinent (Günther, 1864; Murray, 1884; Boulenger, 1890; Annandale and Rao, 1918).
+However, in Pakistan, this toad is confined to the rugged mountains of District Hazara, Northwestern Frontier Province, Alpine Punjab and Azad Kashmir (Mertens, 1969a; Khan, 1972a).

 Life History, Abundance, Activity, and Special Behaviors

 Life history: A rare toad in Pakistan mostly confined to the low northern hilly ranges and Azad Kashmir.
 Nocturnal, appears soon after sunset; during day hides under stones, logs, piles of vegetation, holes and crevices among stones and in ground.
 Once a suitable place is selected, it is permanently shared with several toads.